Legalized abortion and crime effect: Initial criticism

-In 2004 a study by Donohue and Levitt was published in University of Wisconsin Press.
-They address criticism from a 2003 by Joyce study that showed no negative correlation between crime and legalized abortion during the crack epidemic in the late 1980s.
-Donohue and Levitt show a negative still exists if the range of years examined were extended beyond those analyzed in the 2003 study, and the effects of the crack epidemic were adequately controlled.

 2005 criticism by Foote and Goetz

 Later in 2005, Christopher Foote and Christopher Goetz claimed that a computer error in Levitt and Donohue's statistical analysis led to an artificially inflated relationship between legalized abortion and crime reduction.
 Once other crime-associated factors were properly controlled for, they claimed that the effect of abortion on arrests was reduced by about half.
 Foote and Goetz also criticize Levitt and Donohue's use of arrest totals rather than arrests per capita, which takes population size into account.
 Using Census Bureau population estimates, Foote and Goetz repeated the analysis using arrest rates in place of simple arrest totals, and found that the effect of abortion disappeared entirely.

 Donohue and Levitt subsequently published a response to the Foote and Goetz paper.
-The response acknowledged the mistake, but showed that with different methodology, the effect of legalized abortion on crime rates still existed.
-Foote and Goetz, however, soon produced a rebuttal of their own and showed that even after analyzing the data using the methods that Levitt and Donohue recommend, the data does not show a positive correlation between abortion rates and crime rates.
-They are quick to point out that this does not necessarily disprove Levitt's thesis, however, and emphasize that with data this messy and incomplete, it is in all likelihood not even possible to prove or disprove Donohue and Levitt's conclusion.
+They acknowledged the mistake, but showed that with different methodology, the effect of legalized abortion on crime rates still existed.
+Foote and Goetz, however, soon produced a rebuttal showing that even after analyzing the data using the methods that Levitt and Donohue recommend, the data does not show a positive correlation between abortion rates and crime rates.
+They conceded that this does not necessarily disprove Levitt's thesis, however, and emphasized that with data this messy and incomplete, it may not even be possible to prove or disprove Donohue and Levitt's conclusion.

 2007 Reyes leaded gasoline theory

-A 2007 study by Jessica Reyes at Amherst College stated: "This implies that, between 1992 and 2002, the phase-out of lead from gasoline was responsible for approximately a 56% decline in violent crime.
-Sensitivity testing confirms the strength of these results.
-Results for murder are not robust if New York and the District of Columbia are included, but suggest a substantial elasticity as well.
-No significant effects are found for property crime.
-The effect of legalized abortion reported by Donohue and Levitt (2001) is largely unaffected, so that abortion accounts for a 29% decline in violent crime (elasticity 0.23), and similar declines in murder and property crime.
-Overall, the phase-out of lead and the legalization of abortion appear to have been responsible for significant reductions in violent crime rates."

-2007 study by Kahane, Paton, and Simmons
+A 2007 study by Jessica Reyes at Amherst College stated:

+Later studies

-In 2007 a study by Leo H. Kahane, David Paton, Rob Simmons in Economica finds no clear, consistent relationship between abortion and crime in England and Wales.
+A 2007 study by Leo H. Kahane, David Paton, Rob Simmons found no clear, consistent relationship between abortion and crime in England and Wales.